bboutier/make-get-request-skill/README.md

 A configurable Skill for making simple GET requests.

 ## About
-In your Skill settings at https://home.mycroft.ai you can define the url to make a request to and optionally a parameter to be added to the request.
-You must also set an utterance that you will say to trigger the request.
-You may also choose to enter custom responses to be spoken if the request succeeds or fails.
+In your Skill settings at https://home.mycroft.ai you can define the url to make a request.

-If the url and trigger phrase are not available in Skill settings, you will not be able to trigger this Skill.
+Tested with Jeedom interaction to remote query the api.

 ## Examples
 - {Configurable in Skill settings}